camanjar/EARTHBOUND-4/README.md

 Silberkugel and Bronze Kneecap, will try to overcome Ness and his friends' powers and aid Pokey to his conquest of planetary destruction.  (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ ᵖᵏ ˢᵗᵃʳˢᵗᵒʳᵐ✧ﾟ･

 ### Software Structure
-Following Design Patterns are used for the sturcture of this simulation:
+Following Design Patterns are used for the structure of this simulation:
 - Builder Design Pattern
-- Decorator Design Pattern
+- Factory Design Pattern

 The simulation begins in the city of Onette, where villains will "spawn" through the builder design pattern.
 These villains, inspired by both Nintendo's SNES release "EARTHBOUND" and my previous assignment for this class, will be randomly generated villains with different attacking power and health.

+The simulation will included timed events with an introduction to the "game", meeting the characters, and battles that will commence once heroes go into generated layers.
+Each layer will feature a main villain and for the sake of this assignment will only have one generated villain through the factory design pattern.

+The battles are the key component to the simulation.
+Ness attacks with physical damage while Paula attacks with special damage.
+Attacks will decrease the HP (health points) of the opponents.
+The battle function, taking three parameters (hero, villain, and turn) also ensures the correct sfx are played for attacks and victory.

 More information covering villanous activity in Onette:
-- Villain layers will be constructed by the builder pattern
+- Villain layers will be constructed through the factory pattern
 - Villains will belong to group layers where heroes will battle
-- Villains will have randomly generated names and descriptions
+- Layers will have randomly generated names and descriptions

-Heroes and villains engage in battle, victory dependant on HP, strength, and special abilities.
-All heroes and villains will have powers and through a power multiplier will affect characters in different ways.

-I will continue to add to this read me as development progresses.  ヾ(⌐■_■)ノ♪
+- Villains will belong to specific layers
+- Layer names are randomly constructed for further design pattern demonstration

+Thank you and enjoy the show!
+Sound on :)